LT-Intro-To-AI-SY2425/a1-intro-to-python-JackHughess/a1_writeup.md

 Some similarities are all of the same logic like if statements and while loops, but mainly there are differences like not saying data types, no brackets, no i++, classes aren't required which is confusing bc you still use it sometimes.

 3. What are some things that you learned through this assignment?

+I learned a lot of the different tricks that you can use for python to make a lot of things more condensed and a lot faster to write like a lot of the in built functions and splicing.